Selling the family home

 financial, practical and emotional factors to consider before

-impact on the amount of social security benefits you receive.
+home may affect the amount of social security benefits you

-the assets test.
-If you sell your home, the proceeds will be exempt
+under the assets test.
+If you sell your home, the proceeds will be

-for up to 12 months, as long as you are planning to use the money
+exempt for up to 12 months, as long as you are planning to use the

-to buy another home.
-However, the proceeds will be deemed under the
+money to buy another home.
+However, the proceeds will be deemed under the income

 Case study: Lee Lin sells the family home

-Lin is 67 and divorced.
-She decided to sell the family home after
+Lee Lin is 67 and divorced.
+She decides to sell the family home

-her children moved out because it was too big.
-She expected to sell
+after her children move out because it's too big.
+She expects to

-Before she put her house on the market, she went to Centrelink
+Before she puts her house on the market, she goes to Centrelink

-and asked how the sale would affect her age pension.
-The FIS
+and asks how the sale will affect her Age Pension.
+The Financial Information

-officer told her that the $200,000 would be counted towards the
+Service officer tells her that the $300,000 will be counted

-assets test for her age pension.
-Lee decided she was still better
+towards the assets test for her Age Pension.
+Lee decides she is

-off downsizing, even though it would reduce her pension
+still better off downsizing, even though it will reduce her

 Selling the home where your children were raised and leaving